November-hue/KindredHearts/README.md

 KindredHearts is an Online Adoption Center.

 In today's rapidly evolving digital landscape, the need for efficient and effective systems that facilitate social good has never been more pressing.
-Our project focuses on creating a comprehensive platform dedicated to the adoption of children, aiming to streamline the process for prospective parents while ensuring a supportive environment for children in need of loving homes.
+This project focuses on creating a comprehensive platform dedicated to the adoption of children, aiming to streamline the process for prospective parents while ensuring a supportive environment for children in need of loving homes.
 To achieve this, we have employed a robust technological stack that integrates various frameworks and languages.
 Our backend is built using ASP.NET, providing a solid foundation for our application, while Entity Framework enables seamless data management and interaction with our database.
 For the artificial intelligence components, we utilized Bot Frameworks to create intelligent